vasil-sarandev/Knowledge-base/cheatsheets/backend-software-engineering.md

 - **Durability** - guarantees that once a transaction is committed, it remains so, even in the event of system failures.

 ### Database Normalization

+Database Normalization is the process of making sure our database and tables comply with the so called Normal Forms.
+This reduces data redundancy and improves data integrity.

 - **1NF:** Atomic values, unique records.
 - **2NF:** No partial dependencies.